fritzo/Johann/README.md

 Johann
 ======
+Bayesian inference of programs = Solomonoff induction

-Johann is a theorem-proving system that implements data-driven automated-conjecturing by building and statistically analyzing a large database of equtations in various extensions of combinatory algebra (equivalently, lambda-calculus).
+Johann is an equational theorem-proving system and Bayesian inference engine for various extensions of combinatory algebra (equivalently, lambda-calculus), making particular use of an interpretation of typed lambda-calculus in untyped concurrent lambda-calculus.
+Johann implements:

+* Equational theorem proving for various programming languages.

+* Empirical Bayes learning of nonparametric PCFG models of programming languages.

+* Bayesian inference of probabilistic programs (aka Solomonoff induction).

+* Data-driven automated-conjecturing of equations in undecidable theories.

+Details can be found in the Ph.D. thesis http://fritzo.org/thesis.pdf .
-This repository includes
+This repository includes:

-* C++ code to build combinatory databases.
+* A C++ kernel for building and reasoning about combinatory databases.
   See the cpp/ directory.

 * A collection of code-as-dissertation in a literate programming style ".jtext",